Do I need term life insurance? Or am I wasting my money?

 This is because the loss of a key person could affect a company financially.
 Life insurance can provide the funds that are necessary to keep the business afloat while is it being sold or transferred.

 While nobody ever wants to think about the unexpected happening to a child, the unfortunate truth is that illnesses and accidents can – and often do – happen.
+So how much term life insurance do I need on a child?

 Should this be the case, a child’s family could be faced with a number of unanticipated expenses, such as the cost of a funeral, as well as uninsured medical costs that may occur.
 The proceeds from an insurance policy can be used to pay some or all of these expenses, which can allow family members to focus on what is important, without the additional financial stress.